-Inspired by Competence area 6.1 of DigCompEdu, the present module will provide teachers with a variety of learning activities, assignments, assessments and tools, covering both “explorer’s” and “expert’s” level, to make them able to:
+Inspired by Competence area 6.1 of DigCompEdu, Module 1 provides teachers with a variety of learning activities, assignments, assessments and tools, covering both “explorer’s” and “expert’s” level, to make them able to:

 - articulate information needs, search for data, information and content in digital environments, to access them and navigate between them